Ben Brading 5 min read

 Optimising multi-site business energy management

 Managing energy across multiple business locations is no small task.
-With fragmented contracts, inconsistent metering, and increasing compliance demands, many organisations struggle to maintain control, or even visibility, over their total energy usage and costs.
+With multiple supplier contracts, staggered renewal dates, inconsistent metering infrastructure, and increasing compliance demands, many organisations struggle to maintain visibility and control.

 Multi-site business energy procurement